 Garages and permanent outbuildings

-Repair category 3
+Repair category 2

-Notes The upper layer of coursework to the rear elevation of the garage is cracked and leaning.
-There is cracked, bossed and loose render to the garage.
-A building contractor will be able to advise on the necessary remedial works.
-There is undulation to gutters.
-The flat bitumen felt roof covering to the garage has a limited life expectancy and can fail without warning.
+Notes The flat bitumen felt roof covering to the garage has a limited life expectancy and can fail without warning.
+There is ponding to the roof.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 A reputable roofing contractor will be able to provide further advice.
-There is decay to the sheds.